Martin Heidegger and Nazism: The Farias and Faye controversies

-According to scholar Jesús Adrián Escudero, "It seems that for every piece of evidence for anti-Semitism there is another piece of evidence against it".
-According to him, it is clear that Heidegger rejected the Nazi ideology of racial and biological oppression.
+Heidegger's Antisemitism

+Support

-Emmanuel Faye claims Heidegger criticized the "Jewification" ("Verjudung") of German universities in 1916, and favored instead the promotion of the "German race" ("die deutsche Rasse").
-Faye also claims that Heidegger said of Spinoza that he was "ein Fremdkörper in der Philosophie", a "foreign body in philosophy" – according to Faye, Fremdkörper was a term that belonged to Nazi vocabulary, and not to classical German.
+Emmanuel Faye claims Heidegger criticized the "Jewification" ("Verjudung") of German universities in 1916 and in 1929, and favored instead the promotion of the "German race" ("die deutsche Rasse").
+Faye also claims that Heidegger said of Spinoza that he was "ein Fremdkörper in der Philosophie", a "foreign body in philosophy" – according to Faye, Fremdkörper was a term that belonged to Nazi vocabulary and not to classical German.
 This quote is not to be found in Heidegger's writings, and Rüdiger Safranski reports that Heidegger in the 1930s defended Spinoza during a lecture, arguing that if Spinoza's philosophy is Jewish, then the whole of philosophy from Leibniz to Hegel is Jewish as well.

 Farias states that the widow of Ernst Cassirer claimed she had heard of Heidegger's "inclination to anti-Semitism" by 1929.
-Farias also says that in June 1933, Karl Jaspers criticized The Protocols of the Elders of Zion, a propaganda book supporting anti-Semitic conspiracy theories, and Jaspers recalled much later that Heidegger had responded: "But there is a dangerous international alliance of Jews."
-On the other hand, Jaspers testified in his report of December 1945: "In the twenties, Heidegger was no anti-Semite.
-With respect to this question he did not always exercise discretion.
-This doesn't rule out the possibility that, as I must assume, in other cases anti-Semitism went against his conscience and his taste."
+Farias says that in June 1933, Karl Jaspers criticized The Protocols of the Elders of Zion, a propaganda book supporting anti-Semitic conspiracy theories, and Jaspers recalled much later that Heidegger had responded: "But there is a dangerous international alliance of Jews."

-There were "rumors" that Heidegger was anti-Semitic by 1932, and he was aware of them, and vehemently denied them, calling them "slander" in a letter to Hannah Arendt.
-In response to her concern about these rumors that he was becoming anti-Semitic, Heidegger wrote ironically:

-This man who comes anyway and urgently wants to write a dissertation is a Jew.
-The man who comes to see me every month to report on a large work in progress is also a Jew.
-The man who sent me a substantial text for an urgent reading a few weeks ago is a Jew.
-The two fellows whom I helped get accepted in the last three semesters are Jews.
-The man who, with my help, got a stipend to go to Rome is a Jew.
-Whoever wants to call this 'raging anti-Semitism' is welcome to do so.
-Beyond that, I am now just as much an anti-Semite in University issues as I was ten years ago in Marburg.
-To say absolutely nothing about my personal relationships with Jews [e.g. Husserl, Misch, Cassirer, and others].
-And above all it cannot touch my relationship to you.